 - Modern slavery: such as human trafficking, forced labour and domestic servitude.

 You can learn more about types of abuse.

 How to report the abuse of an adult

 If you're a member of the public

 You can report the abuse of an adult to Suffolk County Council.
 We call this raising a safeguarding concern.

 Make a safeguarding referral online using our Suffolk Adult Care Portal.
 You'll need to create an account, which is quick and easy.

-Most people make a safeguarding referral using our portal.
-But you can make a referral without using the portal if you prefer to remain anonymous.
+You can make a referral without using the portal if you prefer to remain anonymous.

 If you're a professional